“And now I need a well-chilled beer, neither stirred nor shaken. –

 “Really, could it have been that easy?
 Baule beginners!”

-Also, after than much tenor coloratura, a chilled, frothy beer was in order…
+Also, after that much tenor coloratura, a chilled, frothy beer was in order…

 Mona won.
 (Of course.)